Lectures in Economics

 The first is that courses have become tightly structured to meet the requirements of auditing and quality assurance.
 For example, each lecture’s content might be laid down in the course handbook.
 This can remove the flexibility of being able to vary the pace and content in response to student feedback or current events.

-The second is an increasingly crowded curriculum.
-Whilst we strive to keep courses up-to-date and include new theoretical developments, policies and applications we are reluctant to delete an equivalent amount of old material.
+The second, as mentioned in section 1.2, is an increasingly crowded curriculum.
+Whilst we strive to keep courses up-to-date and include new theoretical developments, policies and applications, we are reluctant to delete an equivalent amount of old material.
 Take the case of a core level 2 Macro module.
-If we want to look at the development of macroeconomic theory, do we include both classical and Keynesian analysis, the monetarist critique, the rational expectations revolution, new classical theory, real business cycle theory, new Keynesian theory, including DSGE theory, post-Keynesian analysis, models to incorporate inflation targeting, such as the Romer model with aggregate demand considered as a function of inflation rather than the price level in addition to the traditional AD/AS model, the lead up to and aftermath of the financial crisis, the reassessment of theory and policy in the light of the crisis, the importance of balance sheets and regulatory frameworks, and so on?
+If we want to look at the development of macroeconomic theory, do we include both classical and Keynesian analysis, the monetarist critique, the rational expectations revolution, new classical theory, real business cycle theory, new Keynesian theory, including DSGE theory, post-Keynesian analysis, models to incorporate inflation targeting, such as the Romer model with aggregate demand considered as a function of inflation rather than the price level (the dynamic aggregate demand and supply model) in addition to the traditional AD/AS model, the lead up to and aftermath of the financial crisis, the reassessment of theory and policy in the light of the crisis, the importance of balance sheets and regulatory frameworks, the experience of quantitative easing and then quantitative tightening, COVID interventions and implications for public-sector debt and fiscal policy, and so on?
 In other words, do we keep adding new developments to the existing course?
 Our module specifications say that in lecture x we will cover topic y, and yet in topic y we want to include more and more each year.
 What is the solution?